momo20122/project_portfolio/README.md

   Conceived, diagramed, coded, and populated a music database in MS SQL Server from scratch

-  Performed SQL queries on the database to extract information such as a user's musical preferences, the artist of a song, and song release dates
+  Performed SQL queries on the database to extract information

   Folder in repository contains a file, SQLMusicDatabaseERD.PNG, that contains photo of entity relationship diagram showing all tables